 Fitz HR updates to the new Award rates the moment Fair Work publishes the determination — so you calculate the exact legal rate for every shift, classification and day without second-guessing the maths.

 Check a Rate Free — No Card Required →General information only — not legal advice.
 This article summarises the Fair Work Commission's Annual Wage Review 2026 decision announced on 2 June 2026.
-Dollar figures shown are indicative estimates pending the Commission's official per-award determinations and the updated Fair Work Ombudsman pay guides.
-Confirm final rates against the official determination before processing pay.
+Per-award dollar figures are taken from the official Fair Work Ombudsman pay guides (MA000009 / MA000119), published 24 June 2026 and effective from the first full pay period on or after 1 July 2026.
+Always confirm the rate for a specific classification against the current pay guide before processing pay.